Treaty of Cardis

-The Treaty of Cardis was a peace settlement made in 1661 between Tsardom of Russia and the Swedish Empire.
-This particular agreement ended the Russo–Swedish War (1656–1658).
-It took place in Cardis Manor (nowadays Kärde) in Estonia.
+The Treaty of Cardis was a peace settlement made in 1661 between the Tsardom of Russia and the Swedish Empire.
+This particular agreement ended the Russo-Swedish War of 1656–1658.
+It took place in Cardis Manor (now Kärde) in Estonia.
 Based on the terms of the treaty, Russia surrendered to Sweden all captured territories.
 Moreover, all vessels constructed at Kokenhausen (Latvian: Koknese, Russian: Tsarevich-Dmitriev) for the failed Russian siege of Riga were destroyed (the vessels were constructed in a shipyard founded by a boyar named Afanasy Ordin-Nashchokin).
 Overall, the Peace of Cardis maintained the territorial accords of the Treaty of Stolbovo.